BrianJr03/Issa-Chat-App/README.md

   - You can do a few things in `Settings`
     - Add & Update API Key
     - Remove all chats
-    - Toggle being greeted on app start
+    - Toggle `Auto-play`, which allows one to automatically play an incoming Chat's text
     - Toggle a random `Conversational Context` being set on app start

 - ### How to build and run the project